Ballot fiasco delays results in Oregon, vote-by-mail pioneer - KTVZ

 Elections workers must pull the faulty ballots from batches of 125, transfer the voter’s intent to a fresh ballot, then double-check their entries — a painstaking process that could draw the election out until June 13, when Oregon certifies its vote.
 The workers operate in pairs, one Democrat and one Republican, in two shifts of 11 hours a day.

-Voters from both political parties milled about Thursday in a narrow room with windows that allowed a view of the vote-counting process.
+Voters from both political parties milled about in a narrow room with windows that allowed views of workers opening ballots, transferring votes, reviewing flagged ballots and using the vote-counting machines.
 They expressed shock at the error and anger at the slow reaction by embattled Elections Clerk Sherry Hall, who has held the elected post for nearly 20 years.
+By Wednesday night, workers had counted 15,649.

 “It blows my mind,” Ron Smith, a Clackamas County voter, said.
 “It’s a little bit questionable.
 That’s why I’m here. … With all that’s going on, we don’t need extra suspicion.
 It seems like something like that would have been tested correctly at the beginning of this whole entire process.”

-The debacle has stunned Oregon, where all ballots have been cast by mail for 23 years and lawmakers have consistently pushed to expand voter access through automatic voter registration, expanded deadlines and other measures.
-It’s also thrown into question a key U.S. House race in a redrawn district that’s centered around Clackamas County, which is nearly 2,000-square-miles, stretching from Portland’s liberal southern suburbs to rural conservative communities on the flanks of Mount Hood.
+The debacle has stunned Oregon, where all ballots have been cast only by mail for 23 years and lawmakers have consistently pushed to expand voter access through automatic voter registration, expanded deadlines and other measures.
+It’s also thrown into question a key U.S. House race in a redrawn district that includes a large portion of Clackamas County, which stretches nearly 2,000 square miles (5,180 square kilometers), from Portland’s liberal southern suburbs to rural conservative communities on the flanks of Mount Hood.

 In the Democratic primary for Oregon’s 5th Congressional District, seven-term Rep. Kurt Schrader, a moderate, was trailing in the vote behind progressive challenger Jamie McLeod-Skinner.
 The outcome could have an outsized impact in November, with the possibility that voters could flip the seat for the GOP.

-Hall, who has been elections clerk for nearly 20 years, said the problem first came to light May 3, when workers put the first ballots returned through the vote-counting machine.
-About 70 or 80 ballots out of each batch of 125 were spit out as unreadable because their barcodes were printed more faintly and were slightly blurred.
+Hall said the problem came to light May 3, when workers put the first ballots returned through the vote-counting machine.
+About 70 or 80 ballots from each batch of 125 were spit out as unreadable because their barcodes were more faint and slightly blurred.
 It was too late to print and mail new ballots, she said.

 As Election Day approached and ballots stacked up, Hall said she allowed elections workers to take the weekend off because just three people signed up to work Saturday or Sunday.
 “We have people mostly between the ages of 70 and 85” and they need rest, she said.